pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 **************************************

 This notification is sent to learners when they have been administratively enrolled to a course.
-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - recipient's first name
+	* {{FirstName}} - learner's first name
-	* {{EducationName}} - name of the course the recipient is enrolled to
+	* {{EducationName}} - name of the course the learner is enrolled to
 	* {{AssignmentDueDate}} - the date on which the course is expected to be completed
-	* {{EnrollmentReason}} - explanation why the recipient was enrolled to the course
+	* {{EnrollmentReason}} - explanation why the learner was enrolled to the course

 .. _N1.3:

 *N1.3 Course cancellation notification*
 ******************************************

-This notification is sent to learners when the course they were enrolled to had been cancelled.
+This notification is sent to learners when the course they were administratively enrolled to had been cancelled.
+This notification is not sent if learners disenroll themselves from the course they were self enrolled to.
-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - recipient's first name
+	* {{FirstName}} - learner's first name
 	* {{EducationName}} - name of the cancelled course
-	* {{DisenrollmentReason}} - explanation why the course had been cancelled
+	* {{DisenrollmentReason}} - explanation why the course they were administratively enrolled to had been cancelled

 Region #disenrollmentReason - #enddisenrollmentReason is used to conditionally display text.
 If the disenrollment reason had been given, it will be shown in the message.
 If the disenrollment reason had not been defined, message within the region will be omitted.